Find A Trail. Start Your Search Here:

 Vintage aircraft sometimes fly over the area

 In 2005, the trail and several formerly unsanctioned connected routes were adopted into the Tonto National Forest system.
-With the combined efforts of the forest service and the Hawes Trail Alliance, a non-profit organization dedicated to the system’s maintenance, sustainability and future expansion of the system, the popular recreation hub now has over 60 miles of shared-use routes.
+With the combined efforts of the forest service and the Hawes Trail Alliance, a non-profit organization dedicated to the system’s maintenance, sustainability and future expansion of the popular recreation hub now has over 60 miles of shared-use routes.

 Red Mountain stands over the Salt River

-When used as part of a loop hike, the Twisted Sister makes for a moderate-rated hike with outstanding mountain vistas and peeks at the leafy corridor of the Salt River.
+When used as part of a loop hike, the Twisted Sister Trail makes for a moderate-rated hike with outstanding mountain vistas and peeks at the leafy corridor of the Salt River.

 Hawes Trails are well signed